-Securities offered by us

-Common stock to be outstanding after this offering

-Terms of the warrants offered by us

-Redemption of warrants issued as a part the

-Use of proceeds

-Market for our securities

-Separation of common stock and warrants issued as part of the units tradable units, each unit consisting of shares of common stock and a tradable warrant to purchase shares of common stock.

-The Offering

-shares

-Each warrant will be exercisable during the period commencing on the date of original issuance and ending five years thereafter at an exercise price of \$ per share of common stock.
+TABLE OF CONTENTS The Offering Securities offered by us units, each unit consisting of shares of common stock and a tradable warrant to purchase shares of common stock.
+The units will separate immediately and the common stock and warrants will be issued separately.
+The will be no market for the units.
+Common stock to be outstanding after this offering shares Terms of the warrants offered by us Each warrant will be exercisable during the period commencing on the date of original issuance and ending five years thereafter at an exercise price of \$ per share of common stock.
 See "Description of the Securities We Are Offering" beginning on page S-32.
 This prospectus supplement also relates to the offering of the shares of common stock issuable upon exercise of the warrants.

-In the event the closing sale price of our common stock is at least \$3.00 per share for any 20 trading days within a 30 consecutive trading day period, we may call the warrants for redemption, at a redemption price of \$0.01 per warrant, by providing at least 30 days notice to each warrant holder.
-Holders of the warrants will be entitled to exercise the warrants prior to the date scheduled for redemption, but there can be no assurance that the price of our common stock will exceed the call price or the warrant exercise price after the redemption call is made.

-We intend to use the net proceeds from this offering to fund the completion of our ongoing Phase II clinical trial of CD-NP, and for general corporate purposes and working capital.
-However, we will need substantial additional capital to fund the development of CD-NP in ADHF or other indications beyond the completion of the ongoing Phase II clinical trial.
+Redemption of warrants In the event the closing sale price of our common stock is at least \$3.00 per sha for any 20 trading days within a 30 consecutive trading day period, we may cal the warrants for redemption, at a redemption price of \$0.01 per warrant, by providing at least 30 days notice to each warrant holder.
+Holders of the warrant will be entitled to exercise the warrants prior to the date scheduled for redemption, but there can be no assurance that the price of our common stock will exceed the call price or the warrant exercise price after the redemption call made.
+Use of proceeds We intend to use the net proceeds from this offering to fund the completion of our ongoing Phase II clinical trial of CD-NP, and for general corporate purpose and working capital.
+However, we will need substantial additional capital to fur the development of CD-NP in ADHF or other indications beyond the completion of the ongoing Phase II clinical trial.
 See "Use of Proceeds" beginning on page S-29.

-Our common stock is listed for trading on the Nasdaq Capital Market under the symbol "NLTX."
-We have applied for listing of the units and warrants on the Nasdaq Capital Market under the symbols "NLTX.U" and "NLTX.W," respectively.

-The units will begin trading on or promptly after the date of this prospectus supplement.
-Each of the common stock and warrants will trade separately within the first 45 trading days following the earlier to occur of the expiration of the underwriters' over allotment option or its exercise in full.
-If Maxim permits separate trading of the common stock and warrants prior to the end of such 45-day period, we will issue a press release and file a Current Report on Form 8-K with the Securities and Exchange Commission announcing when such separate trading will begin.

-Risk factors

-This investment involves a high degree of risk.
-See "Risk Factors" beginning on page S-6 of this prospectus supplement as well as the other information included in or incorporated by reference in this prospectus supplement and the accompanying prospectus for a discussion of factors you should consider carefully before making an investment decision.
+Market for our securities Our common stock is listed for trading on the Nasdaq Capital Market under the symbol "NLTX."
+We have applied for listing of the warrants on the Nasdaq Capital Market under the symbol "NLTX.W."
+Risk factors This investment involves a high degree of risk.
+See "Risk Factors" beginning or page S-6 of this prospectus supplement as well as the other information include in or incorporated by reference in this prospectus supplement and the accompanying prospectus for a discussion of factors you should consider carefully before making an investment decision.